zs-barnes/sicp-exercises/chapter1.md

 )
 ```

-Iterative version took an hour to figure out, mainly just writing on paper what the calculations were.
+Iterative version took a while to figure out, mainly just writing on paper what the calculations were.
 There are only 3 state variables needed, and I first check if n < 3, and if not, then I use the func2_iter() with the starting inialization at 2, 1, 0.
 I then compute similarly to the recursive function to update a, then swap b=a, and c=b.
-For n to be the correct number of iterations, we have to start at n - 2 since we check if less than 3 at the beginning, effectively checking for the first two iterations.
+For n to be the correct number of iterations, we have to start at n - 2 since we check if n is less than 3 at the beginning, effectively checking for the first two iterations.

 Now, n = 100 is instantaneous.